Jay-Idrees/Work-Day-Scheduler--JQUERY-Bootstrap/README.md

 - Using bootstarp flex-box grid system to create units of 1hr blocks consisting of hr tag, text area to store information and a save button

-- Using Javascript to obtain current date and displaying information into jumbotron
+- Using Javascript to obtain current date and displaying information into the jumbotron

-- Using JQUERY to change the color of hr block text box dynamically based on the present hr (green), previous hr(blue) and future hr (pink)
+- Using JQUERY to change the color of hr block text box dynamically, based on the present hr (green), previous hr(blue) and future hr (pink)

-- Saving user text typed in hourly text blocks into local storage by creating an object
+- Saving user text (typed in 1hr block text boxes) into local storage by creating an object

 - Note that the save buttons have been assigned a unique id (each) which is specific to the hour blocks and then JQUERY is used to pair the user text in individual hr blocks to the unique id of their corresponding save buttons.
 In this way each unique text string from an hr block is uniquily identifyable using the ids drived from a corresponding buttons.